Ian Rush: Liverpool Can Challenge On All Fronts This Season

 When you look at teams like Barcelona and Real Madrid, I don’t see them posing much of a threat to the English teams this year because neither of them are the force we’ve come to expect.
 Bayern Munich, however, could topple anyone and I see them as the biggest threat to a Premier League team winning it.

-When looking at the Champions League odds, I see three of the top five favourites are Premier League sides and I think that’s fair, but I believe Liverpool have as good a chance as any.
+When looking at the Champions League Odds, I see three of the top five favourites are Premier League sides and I think that’s fair, but I believe Liverpool have as good a chance as any.
 You may want to look into the Champions League Betting Offers of this year.

 Salah Best In The World